emca-it/EnergyMonitor/05-00-00-System_Configuration/05-00-21-View_Active_config.md

 - Icon image alt

 <blockquote style="border-left: 8px solid orange; padding: 15px;">
-For instance, the company has a basic configuration for a switch, an administrator might want to set up a template to include that base config in every switch that will be added into the system, removing a lot of repetetive work.
+For instance, if the company has a basic configuration for a switch, an administrator might want to set up a template to include that base config in every switch that will be added into the system, removing a lot of repetetive work.
 </blockquote>